If You Build It

 By Trevor Curl September 1, 2025

 WINNIPEG, MB – The Winnipeg Goldeyes (41-58) closed out the 2025 season Monday afternoon at Blue Cross Park, dropping a 12-8 decision to the Sioux City Explorers (64-36).
 Boxscore The visitors wasted little time getting on the board.
 With Henry George on second base in the top of the first inning, D’Shawn Knowles drove an opposite-field home run over the left field wall to make it 2-0.
 Moments later, Zac Vooletich came around on an Abdiel Layer double to right, giving Sioux City a quick 3-0 lead.
 Winnipeg chipped away immediately in the home half.
 Keshawn Lynch legged out an infield single to bring home Ramón Bramasco and cut the deficit to 3-1.
 In the second inning, Bramasco himself came through with a line drive single up the middle that scored Kevin García , making it a one-run game.
 The comeback continued in the third when Roby Enríquez singled to centre, driving in Matthew Warkentin to pull the Goldeyes even at 3-3.
 The Explorers answered back in the fourth when Austin Davis hit a two-run homer to left, restoring a 5-3 advantage.
 One inning later, with two men aboard, Layer struck again with a three-run blast to left that widened the gap to 8-3.
 The Goldeyes weren’t done, though, and put together their biggest inning of the afternoon in the bottom of the fifth.
 With the bases full, Ray-Patrick Didder grounded into a fielder’s choice to bring in a run.
-García followed with a sacrifice fly to centre, and then O’Tremba ripped a double down the left field line to make it 8-6.
+García followed with a sacrifice fly to centre, and then Tanner O’Tremba ripped a double down the left field line to make it 8-6.
 Bramasco delivered his second RBI of the day with a sharp single, capping off a four-run inning that pulled Winnipeg within one at 8-7.
 Sioux City kept pressing, adding two runs in the sixth on a Vooletich RBI single and a wild pitch that brought home Josh Day.
 Winnipeg’s last push came in the seventh when Lynch collected his second RBI of the game with a sacrifice fly that scored O’Tremba, closing the gap to 10-8.
 The Explorers put the game away in the late innings, as Day singled home Knowles in the eighth, and Nathan Rose added one more insurance run in the ninth for the 12-8 final.
 Goldeyes starter Ben Kowalski (L, 3-1) was tagged for eight runs on eight hits over four innings, walking two and striking out two.
 Tasker Strobel , Ryder Yakel , Ben Onyshko , and Derrick Cherry all pitched in relief.
 Sioux City reliever Nate Gercken (W, 7-2) picked up the victory, working an inning in relief of starter Peniel Otaño.
 Prior to the game, Bramasco was named Pepsi Goldeyes Player of the Year, while Strobel was honoured as the Manitoba Blue Cross Hardest Working Goldeyes Player.
 For information about 2026 Season Tickets, Mini Packs, Skysuites, and Group Packages, please visit Goldeyes.com/Tickets .

 By Trevor Curl August 31, 2025